emielkwakkel/movie-app/readme.md

 Before we get to it we'll have to name our app in the main config file (`./config.xml`).
 On line 2 rename the widget element id propery from `io.ionic.starter` to an unique identifier.
 On line 3 rename the name property to `MoviesApp`.

 ## iOS (MacOS only)
 Make sure to have Xcode installed.
-You can download it from here: https://developer.apple.com/xcode/
+You can download it from [here](https://developer.apple.com/xcode/)

 Run `ionic cordova platform add ios`.